kelvinparam/JHU_GCD_Project/README.md

 run_analysis.R is written to be run in R or R Studio in a Linux environment.

-Download the zip file from the above URL, and extract its contents.
+Download the zip file from the first URL in this document, and extract its contents.
 Copy and paste the "UCI HAR Dataset" directory into your R working directory.
 If you're using, R Studio, you can set up the default working directory by clicking on "Tools" in the menu bar, and then selecting "Global Options".
 Alternatively use ALT+T+G.
-You can find out your working directory by the command "getwd()"
+You can find out your working directory by the command "getwd()".

 The resulting data frame from step 6 is exported as a csv file - "means_by_activity_subject.csv".
 The csv file is written to  working directory.